rbmm/SC/README.md

 mean that you use `L"the.earth.li"` inside `void ep()` function, and this generate relocation. but if you use it as `_YW(L"the.earth.li")` this is ok. and if without `_YW` this is fatal error for shellcode.

+9) **limitations**

-9) of course shellcode will have some limitations. for example we can't use classes with virtual functions, because vtable always generates relocations (it is possible of course to write some code to solve this problem too), and others.. in any case, to write this, a deep understanding is required - what and why we are doing. the ability to debug and solve problems
+of course shellcode will have some limitations. for example we can't use classes with virtual functions, because vtable always generates relocations (it is possible of course to write some code to solve this problem too), and others.. in any case, to write this, a deep understanding is required - what and why we are doing. the ability to debug and solve problems

-10) projects
+10) **projects**

 [hello](hello)